With upside potential, Diana Shipping Inc (DSX) Stock is well-positioned to grow

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Diana Shipping Inc (NYSE:DSX) dipped -5.03% to close Wednesday’s market session at $3.02, lower as compared to yesterday’s close.
-The stock price fluctuated between $3.01 and $3.23 throughout the trading session with the volume trading being 1240594 shares, which represented a significant variation when compared to the three months average volume of 451.89K shares.
-The firm’s stock price fluctuated -11.18% within the last five trades and -2.02% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -22.68% in the last 6 months and -10.12% was subtracted to its value over the previous 3 months.
-DSX stock is trading at a margin of -6.13%, -6.34% and -15.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Diana Shipping Inc (NYSE:DSX) raised 1.04% to close Tuesday’s market session at $2.91, higher as compared to yesterday’s close.
+The stock price fluctuated between $2.87 and $2.97 throughout the trading session with the volume trading being 771605 shares, which represented a significant variation when compared to the three months average volume of 500.41K shares.
+The firm’s stock price fluctuated -8.49% within the last five trades and -0.66% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -17.17% in the last 6 months and -12.39% was subtracted to its value over the previous 3 months.
+DSX stock is trading at a margin of -9.43%, -8.88% and -17.86% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Diana Shipping Inc’s Profitability and Valuation Ratios Tell Us About the Stock?